 Waste dumped from meth labs can expose people to toxic chemicals.
 People picking up litter on the side of a road have been injured from meth lab waste dumps.
 Exposures to high levels of contaminants found in meth labs can cause shortness of breath, cough, chest pain, dizziness, lack of coordination, chemical irritation, and burns to the skin, eyes, mouth and nose, and in severe cases, death.
 Symptoms such as headache, nausea, dizziness, and fatigue have occurred in people who entered a meth lab after the bust was completed, but before the property was properly cleaned and ventilated.
 If you experience any of these symptoms, contact your health care provider.

-First, a single area is tested, generally inside the return air cavity of the furnace.
-We collect a small sample, which is then sent to the lab to determine if Methamphetamine substances have been used or made in the property.
+Two to four areas are tested throughout the house, these samples are then sent to the lab to determine if Methamphetamine substances have been used or made in the property.
 If contamination exists, there are specific steps you must take to remediate the problem.
 We can explain this process to you.
-After the initial sample is submitted, you can expect the results in about 7 business days.
+After the initial sample is submitted, you can expect the results in about 6 business days.
 If you are in a time crunch, a rush status can be requested for additional fee.

 A sample meth test can be seen on our Resources page.